yasser1412/SDET_Task/README.md

 - Created a pipline using circleci for CI/CD that auto runs tests and deliver test reports to [Auto-deliver-test-reports](https://github.com/yasser1412/SDET_Task/tree/Auto-deliver-test-reports) branch, which is trigered by Github App Trigger on the main branch.

+- CI/CD steps:
+    - Check out the code from the repository
+    - install npm dependencies
+    - Install Chrome & ChromeDriver
+    - Start ChromeDriver
+    - Run UI tests
+    - Download wait-for-it.sh to run local server in background
+    - Start the server in the background
+    - Run API tests
+    - Auto-commit and push test reports to Auto-deliver-test-reports branch

 ## Reports:

 ### [UI Reports](https://github.com/yasser1412/SDET_Task/tree/Auto-deliver-test-reports/UI/nightwatchReports):